Thanatisia/configs-wezterm/README.md

         }
         ```

+- List of Keybinding Actions (wezterm.action)
+    + `.SplitHorizontal` : Create a new pane with a horizontal split
+    + `.SplitVertical`   : Create a new pane with a vertical split
+    + `.action_callback` : Action Callback Event Handler Function; Execute a command in the background as a process when a key combination is pressed

 ### Window Management
 - Spawn a new Window and a new Tab and Pane within the new Window
     ```lua